FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/resourcetype.md

 ## Description

-Classifiable description assigned to a corresponding ResourceId
+Classifiable description of a corresponding ResourceId

 ## Normalized?